Being Prime Minister for the day

-You’ve seen him dozens of times in the House of Commons, leaning on his despatch box, and you can get pretty close to standing there too!
+You’ve seen him/her dozens of times in the House of Commons, leaning on his dispatch box.
+But did you know you can get pretty close to standing there and having a go at being Prime Minister too!
 This all arose when we were invited to the Houses of Parliament by Exeter University’s chancellor Floella Benjamin.
 And on Guy Fawkes night!!

-The first part of our tour warmed up by visting The Central Lobby, an octangonal shaped area equidistant between the House of Lords and House of Common.
+The first part of our tour warmed up by visiting The Central Lobby.
+An octagonal shaped area equidistant between the House of Lords and House of Common.
 As you might guess from its name it’s in the centre of the Palace of Westminster.

 Next stop The House of Lords.
 This room has a grandiose interior with armorial bearings running beneath the side of the galleries and gets far less exposure in the media than the more televised ‘House of Commons’.
 You can’t simply “walk about” so our guide spoke to us just a few metres inside the entrance.
 The red benches are very striking.

-As the tour comes to an end you wander around the compatitively cool and empty feeling Westminster Hall which is where deceased monarchs traditionally “lie-in-state” … before being commemorated by tablets on the floor.
-The most recent is that of Queen Elizabeth, the Queen Mother, who died on 30 March 2002 so check that out before you leave.
+As the tour comes to an end you wander around the comparatively cool and empty feeling Westminster Hall.
+This is where deceased monarchs traditionally “lie-in-state”.
+Subsequently being commemorated with tablets in the floor.
+The most recent is that of Queen Elizabeth (the Queen Mother) who died on 30 March 2002 so check that out before you leave.

 We were part of an organised event but there are various ways of visiting.
-Although remember to visit the shop first as that closes at 8pm and your tour might finish a bit later than that.
+Remember to visit the shop first as that closes at 8pm.
+You might be on a tour that finishes a bit later than that.